When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 To help you approach it correctly, we’ve decided to gather some expert tips on how to improve your upselling technique.

-#1: Personalize
+Tip #1: Personalize

-Many sales techniques include personalization as an effective way of selling your product, but upselling depends on it.
-We spoke with Jon Morgan, CEO and Editor-in-Chief of Venture Smarter, on this topic, and he believes you should make every sale specific to the customer:
+We spoke with Jon Morgan, a CEO of a leading consulting firm with over 9 years of consulting experience, on this topic, and he believes you should make every sale specific to the customer:

 “Tailoring your upsell offers to each customer’s specific needs and preferences is crucial.
 Utilize customer data and purchase history to recommend relevant products or services.
 By demonstrating that you understand their unique requirements, you increase the likelihood of a successful upsell.”

-#2: Provide social proof
+Tip #2: Provide social proof

 Before buying, customers have a tendency to check reviews of that product or service first.
 After all, when you decide to commit to something, you want to feel like you’re making the right decision.